 We may collect the following information:

-Automatically-Collected Information: We automatically collect certain information about you and the device with which you access the Website.
+We automatically collect certain information about you and the device with which you access the Website.
 For example, when you use the Website, we will log your IP address, operating system type, browser type, referring website, pages you viewed, and the dates/times when you accessed the Website.
 We may also collect information about actions you take when using the Website, such as links clicked or actions you take while viewing the Recipe Card.

 You agree that we are entitled to obtain, use and process the information you provide to us to enable us to discharge the Services, including contacting you via email and analysis for website improvement purposes.

 We use Google Analytics to store information about how visitors use our Website so that we may make improvements and give visitors a better user experience.